thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 1. Click the "Add new widget" sign in the middle of the screen.
 2. From the drop-down Select widget menu, select a Cards bundle.
 Move to the cell "Latest values" and pick an Entity Table widget.
 3. Input a data source: Entity type, _Group entities_ alias and add telemetry.
 Click "Add" in the lower right corner to add a widget.
-4. After widget has been added, click a layers icon in the top left corner of the dashboard to create a new state.
+4. After widget has been added, click layers icon in the top left corner of the dashboard to create a new state.
 In the opened dialog window, click a "+" icon to add a new state.
 5. Enter state's name and click "Add".
 6. Now you see a list with two states: root one, and the one that has been just created.
 Click "Save" in the lower right of the dialog.